+Halloween, we’re ready for you!
 For those who read my blog, you’ll know I’ve always been an advocate of PYO and local produce.
-I think this stems from my childhood growing up in the countryside and where I learnt from an early age that the seasons brought different gifts: Garden raspberries in the late spring, hand-picked samphire from the nearby coast mid-summer, garden plums, apples and blackberries shortly after and chestnuts from our village woods would christen our first fireside of the autumn.
+I think this stems from my childhood growing up in the countryside and where I learnt from an early age that the seasons brought different gifts: Garden raspberries in the late spring, hand-picked samphire from the nearby coast mid-summer, garden plums, apples and blackberries shortly after and chestnuts from our village woods would christen our first fireside just before Halloween.

 There’s something magical about visiting a ripe pumpkin patch, especially when you have a little elf for company, and the field to yourself.
 There’s something eerily beautiful about the way pumpkins exhibit themselves above the ground, candidly displaying autumn’s pregnant bloom.

 Here is a small round-up of the best pumpkin patches in Norfolk.
 If you know of any pumpkin patches further afield do let me know and I’ll add them to this list.
 (For my email address go to my ‘Contact’ page – don’t forget to send me the pumpkin patch’s address, website if there is one, and a sentence about its offering).

 Located on a pretty farm not too far from where we now live, you’ll find Hill Farm.
 These guys have been selling PYO pumpkins (and Christmas trees) for around 20 years!

 It costs around £1 for a small pumpkin and larger ones are around £4.
 A mere snip and so much better to buy directly from the producer – not to mention all the fun you’ll have plucking your orange trophy from the soil.
 This farm has a huge field with plump pumpkins of varying personalities and sizes to choose from.

 They also have various Halloween themed spots woven across the fabric of their land.
 (All of the pictures featured in this post were taken at Hill Farm.)